About Natural Burial

 Won't bodies pollute the water table?

-At only 3.5 feet deep, there is no danger of affecting the water table, which is typically a good 70 feet below that.
+At only 3.5 feet deep, there is no danger of affecting the water table, which is typically 20 feet or more below that.
 There are also setback requirements from other bodies of water, such as rivers and lakes, for the same reason.

 Do drugs or diseases in the body pose an environmental or health risk?